 No matter what creative or collaborative field you call home, I’m wondering –

-Who and what are you in relationship with, and how conscious are you inside those relationships?
+Who and what are you in relationship to or with in your work, and how conscious are you inside those relationships?

-If you were to fully embrace this idea of “being in relationship”, essentially taking care of peoples’ well-being before product, valuing the means as much as the ends, looking for right (and by right I mean, not perfect, but conscious) relationship in all aspects of your process from start to finish, how might this ethos transform not only how you collaborate but what you imagine you are collaborating towards in the first place?
+If you were to fully embrace this idea of “being in relationship”, essentially taking care of peoples’ well-being before product, valuing the means as much as the ends, looking for right (and by right I mean, not perfect, but conscious) relationship in all aspects of your process from start to finish, how might this ethos transform not what you are collaborating on -- but what you are collaborating towards?

 What else are you in relationship to as you collaborate and create you art?
 What ideas, histories, institutions, systems, structures, processes might you unwittingly or consciously be in cahoots with?